cristianstoichin/proposals/document_intelligence_proposal.md

 **What This Means for Your Project:** I already have a production-ready document processing system with user authentication running.
 The core infrastructure for file uploads, S3 storage, and JWT-based auth is built and battle-tested.
 Currently, the platform uses OpenAI to summarize uploaded documents.
 I'll adapt this proven foundation to integrate AWS Textract for structured data extraction (key-value pairs, tables, handwriting), which means faster delivery, lower risk, and higher quality.

+**🚀 Accelerated Development with Claude Code Max:**
+I use **Claude Code Max** with multiple parallel AI coding agents, which dramatically speeds up my development workflow:
+- **Parallel Task Execution:** Run multiple coding agents simultaneously for different features
+- **Automated Testing & Code Review:** AI-assisted quality assurance happening in real-time
+- **Faster Iteration:** What typically takes days can be completed in hours with higher quality
+- **Why This Matters:** I can deliver your 3-week MVP with more thorough testing, better documentation, and cleaner code than traditional development approaches

 **Try It Yourself:**
 1. Visit https://admin.short-ly.net/login
 2. Use demo credentials: **demo.user@short-ly.net / Pass123$**